cofoundry-cms/Cofoundry.Docs/src/References/Common Config Settings.md

 ## UsersSettings

 These settings can be controlled on a per-user-area basis by implementing `IUserAreaDefinition.ConfigureOptions(UserAreaOptions)`.
 See [User Area documentation](/content-management/user-areas/).

+### Authentication

+- **Cofoundry:Users:Authentication:ExecutionDuration:Enabled** Controls whether the randomized execution duration feature is enabled for credential authorization.
+Defaults to `true`, extending the execution duration on `AuthenticateUserCredentialsQuery` and any commands that utilize credential authentication such as `UpdateUserPasswordByCredentialsCommand`.
+This helps mitigate time-based enumeration attacks to discover valid usernames.
+- **Cofoundry:Users:Authentication:ExecutionDuration:MinInMilliseconds** The inclusive lower bound of the randomized credential authorization execution duration, measured in milliseconds (1000ms = 1s).
+Defaults to 1 second.
+- **Cofoundry:Users:Authentication:ExecutionDuration:MaxInMilliseconds** The inclusive upper bound of the randomized credential authorization execution duration, measured in milliseconds (1000ms = 1s).
+Defaults to 1.5 seconds.

 ### Cookies